 Melon is a great alternative if you know your live stream will be focused on you and a guest.
 Melon is a browser-based streaming studio.
 There is nothing to download, no complicated setup.
 You log in, click go live, and you’re done.
 It’s a fantastic option to jump right into streaming.
 You’ll lose out on features like the ability to add different scenes and transitions, but if your content is more focused on you talking into the screen, you may not need this anyway.

-First, you’ll want to visit our website to download our free broadcasting and recording software, Streamlabs OBS.
+First, you’ll want to visit our website to download our free broadcasting and recording software, Streamlabs Desktop.
 While you are there, it is a good idea to log in to the dashboard.
 The Streamlabs dashboard is your command center.
 From here, you customize your alerts, browse thousands of stream overlays, customize your widgets, add chatbot commands, and much more.

 Step 1: Grant Permissions

 Step 2: Connect Account

 Step 3: Import Settings: After logging in, the import settings function in Streamlabs Desktop allows you to transfer settings from other broadcasting software in less than a minute.
 You can also start fresh and configure settings manually.

 Step 4: Add Your Microphone and Webcam: If you already have a webcam and a microphone connected to your computer, Streamlabs Desktop will automatically detect it so you can choose which device you’d like to use.
 You can also change these devices later on.

 Step 5: Optimize: If you are streaming to Twitch, Streamlabs’ Auto Optimizer will analyze your internet speed and computer hardware to get the best settings possible.

 Now that you’ve finished the onboarding process, we recommend adding a theme to add a professional look and feel to your stream.